kumahq/kuma/docs/madr/decisions/049-meshexternalservice-api.md

 * Whole new resource with a lot of new code.
 * Temporarily increased complexity of a product until the migration is done.
-* One external service might have many internal VIPs
+* Problem with supporting Universal without transparent proxy, because one MeshExternalService points to many real domains

 ## Pros and Cons of the Options